School debating in Scotland: The Courier and Chartered Institute of Bankers in Scotland Schools Junior Debating Competition

 This competition is organised by the Courier newspaper, and is open to Junior school debaters in the area covered by the newspaper.
 It is sponsored by the Chartered Institute of Bankers in Scotland.
-The competition is in extended BP format, with three teams on each side rather than the more usual two, and is run on a knock-out basis, with 72 original teams being reduced to six finalists over the course of preparation rounds.
-There are many school s competing for the grand prize, from all over Scotland.
+The competition is in an extended BP format, with three teams on each side rather than the more usual two, and is run on a knock-out basis, with 72 original teams being reduced to six finalists over the course of preparation rounds.
+Many schools compete for the grand prize, from all over Scotland.
 The Grand Final is run, with the help of the University of St Andrews Union Debating Society, in Lower Parliament Hall, St Andrews, with the winners receiving a trip to America, and the runners-up a break in London.
-In the 2002 Grand Final, the Judges deemed that the quality of debate was so high that all competing teams were given honorary membership of University of St Andrews Union Debating Society.
+In the 2002 Grand Final, the judges deemed that the quality of debate was so high that all competing teams were given honorary membership in the University of St Andrews Union Debating Society.

-Winners of the 2006/2007 competition were Shona Young and Kirsty Paterson-Hunter of Kinross High School, who spoke in opposition to the motion that 'This House Would ban non-reconstructive cosmetic surgery' winning on a unanimous vote.
-Runners-up were Marianne Inglis and Catherine Lovegrove from Morrison's Academy who argued for the motion.
+Winners of the 2006/2007 competition were Shona Young and Kirsty Paterson-Hunter of Kinross High School, who spoke in opposition to the motion that 'This House Would Ban Non-Reconstructive Cosmetic Surgery' winning on a unanimous vote.
+The runners-up were Marianne Inglis and Catherine Lovegrove from Morrison's Academy, who argued for the motion.